Hannarong98/PGR301-Exam-Azure-Infrastructure/README.md

 ---
 #### You have to have the following requirements to begin
 * Service principal account with enough permission
+* Storage Account with container
+   * This functions the same as gcp buckets

 #### Optionally created resource group beforehand